hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 `____________________________________________`

-### Common Problem, more detailed answer
+### Same Common Problem, with a more details for beginners

 If I changed something on my remote GitHub page, how can I reset it?

-### Answer is easy, but there are confusing parts of Git that you might see:
+### There are confusing messages within Git that you might see:

+Example

-1. Your local repo is great, as you just fetched and reset it from SWC.
+1. Your local "shell-novice" repo is perfect, because you just fetched and reset it from The Carpentries.

 ```
 git checkout gh-pages